Xotabu4/protractor-element-extend/README.md

 ProtractorJS:
 - 5.x

-Unfortunately, cannot support versions lower that 6, since protractor 5.x does not support them.
-But this lib should work on protractor 4.x without modifications.
-Protractor 3.x will require parameter rename.
+This lib should work on protractor 4.x without modifications.
+Protractor 3.x will require `browser_` reference rename.
 PRs are welcome!

 Typings for TypeScript are included.